hasanjunaid/CODSOFT/README.md

 ## Task Details

-Each task is organized in its respective directory with detailed documentation, code samples, and any relevant resources.
-Feel free to dive into each task to learn more about the specific challenges I tackled and the solutions I implemented.
+Each task is organized in its respective directory, allowing you to explore the project files and get an overview of the work I completed.
+Feel free to dive into each task to learn more about the specific projects I worked on during my internship.

 ## Getting Started